-I designed the MOVIECLIPS video player.
+I designed the Movieclips video player.
 I collaborated with the company’s founders Zach James and Rich Raddon, and with heads of tech and operations Philip Southam and Brandon Folkman.
-To code our player, I recruited and oversaw an ornery, temperamental developer best known for hacking Hulu’s streams to watch in an Apple TV-like desktop interface.
+To code our player, I recruited and oversaw a developer best known for hacking Hulu’s streams so users could watch on desktop in an Apple TV-like interface.

-In 2010, if a writer wanted to embed a clip on her blog or news site, she’d specify the width and height which told the player to scale its fixed dimensions down or up to those sizes.
+There wasn’t a standard video player in 2010.
+If a writer wanted to embed a video clip on her blog or news site, she’d specify the width and height which told the player to scale its fixed dimensions down or up to those sizes.
 When the embedded player was a different aspect ratio than the video expected, it either stretched the video to a weird aspect ratio, or a smarter player might display black letterboxing to mask the area it couldn’t fill.
-The interactive elements like the timeline, play button, and fullscreen options were bitmap, and would scale with the embed.
-If not embedded at the particular size, each interface element scaled and appeared pixelated.
+The interactive elements like the timeline, play button, and fullscreen options were bitmap, and would scale and blur with the embed.
+If not embedded at the originally-designed size, each interface element risked appearing pixelated.

 As an energetic startup, we saw these as conventions that were holding back the industry.
 We took the opportunity to build a player from scratch.
-We paired that with a realism about our circumstance: we thought our site was a fun destination, but we were like any new website: a small fly out in the midst of an enormous web.
+We paired that with a realism about our circumstance.
+While we thought our site was a fun destination, we were like any new website: a small fly out in the midst of an enormous web.
 Or maybe we were a tough little spider.
-Anyway, if ever we were to become a destination site, we had to have a presence across the web: on our users remote sites and across social networks.
-That’s where people who loved films could discover us: friends of theirs or trusted voices sharing video clips.
+Anyway, if ever we were to become a destination site, we had to have a presence across the web: how do we make it easy for our visitors to share the actual clips on their remote sites, blogs, news sites, and across social networks?
+That’s where people could discover our product: friends or trusted bloggers sharing video clips.

 So we set out to build a video player on a single codebase.
-We built a player that was easier to embed, that adapted responsively to its context, a player that had all the features everywhere (rather than just on our site), that was all vector so it scaled beautifully, and a player that anticipated that users would eventually change or update their blog templates so it grew with you as your site grew or changed.
+We built a player that was easier to embed (without need to specify dimensions), a player that adapted responsively to its context, a player that had all the features everywhere (rather than just on our site), that was all vector so it scaled beautifully, and a player that anticipated that users would eventually change or update their blog templates so it grew with you as your site grew or changed.